 The Company is organised in the form of an umbrella fund with segregated liability between sub-funds.
 The Articles of Association provide that the Company may offer separate Classes of Shares each representing interests in a Fund comprising a distinct and segregated portfolio of investments.
-This Prospectus relates to the following Funds: The European Small Cap Fund, The Eurozone Equity Fund and The Global Real Estate Securities Fund.
-The Company may, with the prior approval of the Central Bank, create additional Funds and may create, with prior notification to and clearance by the Central Bank, additional Classes of Shares, in which case the Company shall revise this Prospectus or issue a supplemental prospectus describing such additional Funds and/or Classes.
-These Classes are distinguished principally on the basis of either the fees and/or the charges to the relevant Class (see the section entitled "Fees and Expenses" for a complete list of all fees charged); the distribution policy relating to the relevant Class (see section entitled "Distribution Policy"); and/or on the basis of its Class Currency (see Schedule II for a list of the Class Currencies of each Class).
+Where interest in a Fund are represented by more than one Class of Shares, a separate pool of assets shall not be maintained for each such Class within that Fund.
+These Classes are distinguished principally on the basis of either the fees and/or the charges to the relevant Class (see the section entitled "Fees and Expenses" for a complete list of all fees charged); the distribution policy relating to the relevant Class (see the section entitled "Distribution Policy"); and/or on the basis of its Class Currency (see Schedule II for a list of the Class Currency of each Class).
 The Net Asset Value per Share for one Class will differ from the other Classes, reflecting these differing fee levels or Class Currencies and in some cases due to the initial subscription price per Share differing from the Net Asset Value per Share of Classes already in issue.
+This Prospectus relates to those sub-funds listed in bold on the cover page of this Prospectus.
 Separate books and records will be maintained for each Fund but not for each Class.